zfergus/MiniOOL/README.md

 ## Using MiniOOL

-To start an interactive session run the `./MiniOOL` from the project directory.
+To start an interactive session run `./MiniOOL` from the project directory.

 The optional command line arguments to MiniOOL are